numworks/epsilon-sample-app-rust/README.md

 | 0x18 | 0x04 | -          | Size of the entire app |
 | 0x00 | 0x04 | 0xDEC0BEBA | Magic end-of-header marker |

-Generating the appropriate header format is taken care of by a [linker script](/eadk/eadk.ld).
+Generating the appropriate header is taken care of by a [linker script](/eadk/eadk.ld) when you run `cargo build`.
+Once the corresponding binary is built on your computer, you will need to install it at address `0x90350000` in your calculator's Flash memory.
+The included [run.py](/easdk/run.py) script will take care of this for you when you'll call `cargo run`.

-Epsilon will look for apps at addresss `0x90350000`, so this is where the [run.py](/easdk/run.py) will write this sample app.

-Due to the lightweight nature of this OS, the Rust app has to be `no_std`.
+Due to the embedded nature of Epsilon, the Rust app has to be `no_std`.
 The interface that an app can use to interact with the OS is essentially a short list of system calls.
-Feel free to browse the [code of the OS](http://github.com/numworks/epsilon) itself if you want to get a "behind the scenes" look.
+Feel free to browse the [code of Epsilon](http://github.com/numworks/epsilon) itself if you want to get an in-depth look.

+Please note that any custom app is removed when resetting the calculator.

 ## License